HackerN64/F3DEX3/README.md

   The "basic lighting" codepath--which is roughly the same speed as F3DEX2-- supports all F3DEX2 features (directional lights, texgen), plus packed normals, ambient occlusion, and light-to-alpha.
-The "advanced lighting" codepath, which is slower, adds support for point lights, specular, and Fresnel.
+The "advanced lighting" codepath adds support for point lights, specular, and Fresnel, but is slower (though still much faster than F3DEX2 point lighting).
 You only pay the performance penalty for the objects which use these advanced features.

 ### Profiling